Hunting roan antelope

 Sable antelope were bred back from being endangered to where they can be hunted without any tags.
 Same is due for roan antelope with numerous breeding projects in different regions increasing the roan antelope numbers drastically.

-Information on hunting roan antelope South Africa
+Ammunition for hunting roan antelope

 Caliber for hunting roan antelope

 The best caliber for hunting roan antelope in South Africa is the one you know best.
 We can argue calibers from now till chickens grow teeth and still disagree.
 Why try and fix something that is not broke?

 Use a medium bore rifle that you can shoot accurately and feel comfortable using.

 We consider the following as the best calibers for hunting roan antelope in South Africa:

 308 using a minimum bullet weight of 150 gr

 - Federal 150 gr Nosler Partition ammunition at a muzzle velocity of 2 840 feet per second (fps)